 Finally, make sure your eCommerce KPIs (key performance indicators) align with company objectives and plans.
 Having specific KPIs allows you to assess the effectiveness of your eCommerce website project and identify any gaps that need to be addressed, all while maintaining a constant focus on your eCommerce objectives.

 Their shopping preferences and experiences determine your online store's success.
 Customers will only utilize your online store if it is convenient for them.
 As a result, it's critical to design your eCommerce strategy around your customers.
 This entails understanding what they want and expect and meeting their expectations.
+Consider all insights on optimizing convenience, including understanding shipping costs for your eCommerce website.

 Begin with your most important customers.
 However, be sure to include a decent mix of clients who are enthusiastic about B2B web stores and those who are hesitant to order online.
 Then see if you can uncover any common ground among these disparate requirements.